 Christmas is on the horizon, but for many, it can be a stressful time worrying if or how you’re going to make ends meet.
-In this post, I’ll be discussing what to do if you find yourself with no money for Christmas.
+In this post, I’ll be discussing how to have a good Christmas with no money.

 First of all, well done.
 Admitting you’ve no money for Christmas is hard.
 Without a doubt, the short term easy option is to aimlessly spend on any other resources (store cards, credit cards, buy now pay later)